Spay and Neuter for Dogs and Cats in Ukiah, CA

 Benefits of a Timely Surgery

-To determine the best timing for your pet’s spay and neuter surgery, you’ll need to bring them to us for a consultation appointment.
+To determine the best timing for your cat and dog’s neuter or spay surgery, you’ll need to bring them to us for a consultation appointment.
 Your new puppy or kitten will receive greater benefits from a spay/neuter surgery if it is performed at the best time according to their breed, age, and weight.
 You may have heard that the general timeline for surgery is at 6 months of age, but that can vary considerably from as young as 4 months to as old as a year or more.

-Schedule your dog and cat spay and neuter appointment soon to get the best timeline for your pet!
+Schedule your cat and dog neuter or spay appointment soon to get the best timeline for your pet!

 How Spay and Neuter Surgery Helps Your Dog and Cat (and You, Too)

 Spay and neuter surgery for dogs and cats reduce the risk of many reproductive diseases, and it also modifies your pet’s behavior for the better.
 Here are the benefits you can expect with surgery:

 - Males and females both have a reduced desire to roam to find a mate, which makes them less likely to escape and be put in harm’s way.